-Key objectives Key targets/indicators Key implications for NP and SEA FILLIshitate and Concernation of Wild Binds Divestives (02/42/ of Wild Birds Directives (92/43/ To conserve fauna and flora and natural habitats of EU importance by the establishment of a network of protected areas throughout the European Community.
+Key objectives Key targets/indicators Key implications for NP and SEA FU Habitats and Conservation of Wild Birds Directives (92/43/ To conserve fauna and flora and natural habitats of EU importance by the establishment of a network of protected areas throughout the European Community.
 This was designed to maintain both the distribution and abundance of threatened species and habitats.
 Identifies endangered habitats and species requiring protection and need for reestablishment of denuded biotopes.
 Protected areas should be created, maintained and managed.
 Plans should take account relevant SPA and SAC sites.
 If negative impacts are anticipated appropriate assessments should be undertaken.
 Above protecting the integrity and interest of European sites, the NP should consider objectives to protect and if possible, enhance biodiversity.
-EU Water Framework Directive Prevent deterioration in the T D To expand the scope of water protection to all waters, surface waters and groundwater: Achieve 'good status' for all waters by 2015.
-Water management should be based on river basins and a 'combined approach' of emission limit values and quality standards.
-Water management should include the closer involvement of community. status of aquatic ecosystems, provide protection and improve ecological condition: achieve at least good status for all water bodies by 2015 (or later subject to specific criteria). meet the requirements of WFD protected areas promote sustainable use of water conserve habitats and species that depend directly on water progressively reduce or phase out pollutants that pose significant threats to the aquatic environment / groundwater help mitigate the impacts of floods and droughts.
-The Plan should consider any significant hydrological / hydrogeological factors and ensure integration with existing catchment management plans.
+EU Water Framework Directive e (2000/60/EC) To expand the scope of water protection to all waters, surface waters and groundwater: • Achieve 'good status' for all waters by 2015. • Water management should be based on river basins and a 'combined approach' of emission limit values and quality standards. • Water management should include the closer involvement of community.
+Prevent deterioration in the status of aquatic ecosystems, provide protection and improve ecological condition: • achieve at least good status for all water bodies by 2015 (or later subject to specific criteria). • meet the requirements of WFD protected areas • promote sustainable use of water • conserve habitats and species that depend directly on water • progressively reduce or phase out pollutants that pose significant threats to the aquatic environment / groundwater • help mitigate the impacts The Plan should consider any significant hydrological / hydrogeological factors and ensure integration with existing catchment management plans.
 Plan should consider including objectives to protect and enhance water resources, quality and ecological function.
-EU Directive on Ambient Air Q uality and Cleaner Air for Europ Establishes limit values and alert thresholds for concentrations of key pollutants in ambient air including sulphur dioxide, nitrogen dioxide (NO 2 )/oxides Sets limit values and alert thresholds for concentrations of sulphur dioxide, nitrogen dioxide and oxides of nitrogen, particulate matter and lead.
+FU Directive on Ambient Air O of floods and droughts. uality and Cleaner Air for Europ e (2008/50/FC) Establishes limit values and alert thresholds for concentrations of key pollutants in ambient air including sulphur dioxide, nitrogen dioxide (NO 2)/oxides Sets limit values and alert thresholds for concentrations of sulphur dioxide, nitrogen dioxide and oxides of nitrogen, particulate matter and lead.
 The Plan should consider (where relevant) the levels of sulphur dioxide, nitrogen dioxide and oxides of nitrogen, particulate matter and lead in ambient air.